Grant Achatz

 Grant Achatz (/'ækɪts/ AK-its) (born April 25, 1974) is an American chef and restaurateur often recognized for his contributions to molecular gastronomy or progressive cuisine.
-His Chicago restaurant Alinea has won numerous accolades and Achatz himself has won numerous awards from prominent culinary institutions and publications, including the Food and Wine's "best new chefs" award in 1998, "Rising Star Chef of the Year Award" for 1999, "Best Chef in the United States" for 1998 and a 2003 "Who's Who Inductee" from the James Beard Foundation.
+Achatz has won numerous awards from prominent culinary institutions and publications, including the Food and Wine's "best new chefs" award in 1998, "Rising Star Chef of the Year Award" for 1999, "Best Chef in the United States" for 1998 and a 2003 "Who's Who Inductee" from the James Beard Foundation.
+His Chicago restaurant Alinea has won numerous accolades.

 Early life and education

+Achatz was born and raised in St. Clair, Michigan, where his parents owned restaurants, and he worked at them as a teenager.
+He subsequently enrolled at The Culinary Institute of America in Hyde Park, New York.

+Career

-Achatz's early culinary career included time spent working in his parents' restaurants in St. Clair, Michigan as a teenager, followed by enrollment in The Culinary Institute of America in Hyde Park, New York.
-Following graduation in 1994, Achatz landed a position at Charlie Trotter's.
-After a time, he found a position at Thomas Keller's highly acclaimed restaurant, The French Laundry, in Yountville, California.
+Following graduation in 1994, Achatz moved to Chicago and landed a position at the renowned Charlie Trotter's.
+Later, he worked at Thomas Keller's highly acclaimed restaurant, The French Laundry, in Yountville, California.
 Achatz spent four years at The French Laundry, rising to the position of sous chef.

-Career